Penelope D. Dalton

 Seattle, WA 98105

-- Fisheries and marine resource conservation and management
+- Expertise: marine program development, ocean and environmental policy and legislation, fisheries and marine resource conservation and management

-Penny became the WSG Director in November 2005.
-Previously she was Vice President of the Consortium for Oceanographic Research and Education, where she was involved in efforts to strengthen ocean science and policy, including implementation of the recommendations of the U.S. Ocean Commission.
-Prior to CORE, she served from 1999 through 2001 as NOAA’s Assistant Administrator for Fisheries and head of the National Marine Fisheries Service.
-Penny also was a staff member on the U.S. Senate Committee on Commerce, Science, and Transportation for 13 years and directed the Democratic staff of the Oceans and Fisheries subcommittee and Science, Technology, and Space subcommittee.
-She was involved in enactment and reauthorization of numerous science and ocean laws, including the Sustainable Fisheries Act, the Global Change Research Act, the Marine Mammal Protection Act and the Oceans Act of 2000.
-She has a master’s degree in Marine-Environmental-Estuarine-Sciences from University of Maryland.
+Prior to her appointment at Washington Sea Grant, Penny was vice president of the Consortium for Oceanographic Research and Education, where she was involved in efforts to strengthen ocean science and policy, including support for national and international initiatives like the U.S. Ocean Commission.
+From 1999 to 2001, she oversaw nationwide management of living marine resources as assistant administrator for fisheries at NOAA and head of the National Marine Fisheries Service.
+Penny was a staff member on the U.S. Senate Committee on Commerce, Science, and Transportation for 13 years and directed the Democratic staff of the Oceans and Fisheries subcommittee and the Science, Technology, and Space subcommittee.
+She has been deeply involved in the enactment and reauthorization of numerous science and ocean laws, including the Sustainable Fisheries Act, the Global Change Research Act, the Marine Mammal Protection Act and the Oceans Act of 2000.
+She holds a bachelor’s degree in biology from Dickinson College and a master’s in marine-estuarine-environmental science from the University of Maryland.